jmmelgarejo/jmmelgarejo/README.md

-## Hi there 👋

-OVERVIEW | JOSE MELGAREJO
+# OVERVIEW | JOSE MELGAREJO

 Master of Arts in Teaching with 8 years of classroom experience with a strong foundation in Data Science and Analytics and 10 years of experience in sales and customer service.
 Expertise in Python, SQL, Matplotlib, Pandas, and Scikit-learn, specializing in data analysis, statistical modeling, and predictive model design.
 NJ Certified educator responsible for managing and evaluating student achievement data using PowerSchool and custom dashboards.
 Formerly a health care and benefits analyst at Towers Watson.
 I also mentor young BIPOC professionals in New York City on their career journey.

-SKILLS
+# SKILLS
 Data Science and Data Analytics:
-Python, SQL, Data Analysis, Data Visualization, Pandas, NumPy, Data Wrangling, Data Cleaning, Statistical Analysis, Excel, Data Mining, Business Intelligence (BI), Regression Analysis, Clustering
+- Python, SQL, Data Analysis, Data Visualization, Pandas, NumPy, Data Wrangling, Data Cleaning, Statistical Analysis, Excel, Data Mining, Business Intelligence (BI), Regression Analysis, Clustering

 Machine Learning:
-Scikit-learn, Natural Language Processing (NLP), Predictive Modeling, Deep Learning, Feature Engineering
+- Scikit-learn, Natural Language Processing (NLP), Predictive Modeling, Deep Learning, Feature Engineering

-PROJECTS
+# PROJECTS

-Data Science via TripleTen - A repository with links to my data science and analytics projects completed via TripleTen's Data Science and Programming Bootcamp https://github.com/jmmelgarejo/data-projects-tripleten
+- Data Science via TripleTen - A repository with links to my data science and analytics projects completed via TripleTen's Data Science and Programming Bootcamp https://github.com/jmmelgarejo/data-projects-tripleten

-EDUCATION
+# EDUCATION

-Data Science Certification, TripleTen | July 2024
+- Data Science Certification, TripleTen | July 2024

-Master of Arts in Teaching, Drew University | May 2012
+- Master of Arts in Teaching, Drew University | May 2012

-Bachelor of Arts in Economics, Drew University | May 2008
+- Bachelor of Arts in Economics, Drew University | May 2008

 <!--
 **jmmelgarejo/jmmelgarejo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.